PaulKeydel/SudokuSolver/README.md

 * XY-wings
 * Colored pairs

-For further descriptions see https://www.sudoku9x9.com/sudoku_solving_techniques.php
+For further descriptions and illustrations see https://www.sudoku9x9.com/sudoku_solving_techniques.php

+**How to use the algorithm?:** Just compile the project using the makefile (run `make` or `make debug`) and run the executable in terminal.
+Please note that the makefile is configured to use the gcc compiler.
+Change this if you're on a non-UNIX system.

-As an example you can solve the quiz `test.txt` from the testboard directory.
-Then simply run `./sudoku testboards/test.txt` (if you're on a UNIX system).
+As an example you might solve the quiz `test.txt` from the testboard directory.
+Then simply run `./sudoku testboards/test.txt`.
 The program will solve the quiz and prints all solving steps:
 ```
 4  6  9    2  3  5    8  1  7
 2  5  1    7  8  9    6  4  3